jbszczepaniak/plotted/README.md

 # Plotted
-CLI tool that plots your Strava activities on a map.
+Plots your Strava activities on a map.
 ![screenshot](screen_shot.png)

 ## Why?